 2 : to rise and fall in volume, pitch, or cadence

 Did You Know?

-"Undulate" and "inundate" are word cousins, sharing "unda," the Latin word for "wave," as their common ancestor.
+Undulate and inundate are word cousins that branch from unda, the Latin word for "wave."
 No surprise there.
-But would you have guessed that "abound," "surround," and "redound" are also "unda" offspring?
-The connection between "unda" and these words is easier to see when you learn that at some point in their early histories each of them essentially had the meaning of "to overflow"-a meaning that "inundate" still carries, along with its "overwhelm" sense.
+But would you have guessed that abound, surround, and redound are also unda offspring?
+The connection between unda and these words is easier to see when you learn that at some point in their early histories each of them essentially had the meaning of "to overflow"—a meaning that inundate still carries, along with its "overwhelm" sense.

 Test Your Vocabulary with M-W Quizzes

 Word Family Quiz

 Fill in the blanks to complete a word derived from Latin unda that refers to a "water nymph": und _ _ _.VIEW THE ANSWER